 Some of the risk factors for type 1 diabetes in children may be

-- Genetics: possession of certain genes are risk factors for type 1 diabetes in children.
+2) Genetics: possession of specific genes are risk factors for type 1 diabetes in children.

-- Race: juvenile diabetes has been found to be more common among white children of non-Hispanic descent than among children of other races.
+3) Race: juvenile diabetes is more common among white children of non-Hispanic descent than among children of other races.

 A 30-year study carried out by the University of Pittsburgh, published in 2012, noted that children with juvenile diabetes born after 1965 had a life expectancy of 69 years.

-Juvenile diabetes can affect the major organs in your body, and as a result, leads to certain complications.
+Juvenile diabetes can affect the major organs in the body and, as a result, leads to certain complications.

-- Heart and blood vessel disease: juvenile diabetes puts your child at risk of developing medical conditions such as high blood pressure, narrowed blood vessels, heart disease and stroke later in life.
+1) Heart and blood vessel disease: juvenile diabetes puts the child at risk of developing medical conditions such as high blood pressure, narrowed blood vessels, heart disease, and stroke later in life.

-- Kidney damage: Juvenile diabetes can lead to damage of the numerous tiny blood vessel clusters that filter waste from the blood.
+2) Kidney damage: Juvenile diabetes can damage the numerous tiny blood vessel clusters that filter waste from the blood.

-- Eye damage.
-Diabetes can lead to the damage of the blood vessels of the retina, which is likely to lead to vision problems.
+3) Eye damage.
+Diabetes can damage the retina’s blood vessels, which is likely to lead to vision problems.